Increase Your Credit Score Before Applying for a Mortgage Loan

 Last Updated: September 25, 2017

-If you have been sidelined from buying a house over the last few years, you are not the only one.
-After the real estate market crash of 2008, a lot of homeowners either lost their house in a foreclosure or were so upside down in their loan vs house value that they could not even think about selling their home to buy another one.
-It does seem as though the housing market is coming back, so this might be a good time to think about testing the waters and jumping in to buying a house.
-But, if you have not pulled your credit in a while, you may be in for a surprise and buying a house might not happen as quick as you think.
-Here are some tips on getting ready to apply for a mortgage and ways to increase your score in preparation of getting a good interest rate on a home loan.
+If you have been sidelined from buying a house, you are not the only one.
+After the real estate market crash of 2008, a lot of homeowners either lost their homes in foreclosure or were so upside down in their loan vs house value that they could not even think about selling their home to buy another one.
+It does seem as though the housing market is coming back, so this might be a good time to think about jumping in to buying a house.
+If you have not reviewed your credit reports in a while, you may be in for a surprise and buying a house might not happen as quick as you think.
+Here are some tips on getting ready to apply for a mortgage and ways to increase your credit score in preparation of getting a good interest rate on a home loan.

 Review and Carefully Analyze Your Credit Reports